fuzziqersoftware/newserv/README.md

 # newserv

-newserv is a game server for Phantasy Star Online (PSO).
+newserv is a game server and proxy for Phantasy Star Online (PSO).

 This project includes code that was reverse-engineered by the community in ages long past, and has been included in many projects since then.
 It also includes some game data from Phantasy Star Online itself; this data was originally created by Sega.

 This project is a rewrite of a rewrite of a game server that I wrote many years ago.
-So far, it works rather well with PSO GC Episodes 1 & 2, and lobbies (but not games) are implemented on Episode 3. newserv probably doesn't work at all for other versions of PSO (DC/PC/BB), since I haven't tested them yet.
+So far, it works well with PSO GC Episodes 1 & 2, and lobbies (but not games) are implemented on Episode 3. newserv is based on an older project of mine that supported other versions (PC and BB), but I no longer have a way to test those versions, so the implementation here probably doesn't work for them.

 Feel free to submit GitHub issues if you find bugs or have feature requests.
 I'd like to make the server as stable and complete as possible, but I can't promise that I'll respond to issues in a timely manner.